 Lemekh said to his wives, "'Adah and Tzilah, listen to me; wives of Lemekh, hear what I say: I killed a man for wounding me, a young man who injured me.
 If Kayin will be avenged sevenfold, then Lemekh seventy-sevenfold!"

 The downward spiral has continued to the point of murder.
 Not only do we see that Lamech went so far as murder but he was even proud of the fact.
 He compared himself to God's promise of avenging those that would kill Cain and elevated himself above God.

-Adam lay with his wife again, and she gave birth to a son and named him Seth, saying, 'God has granted me another child in place of Abel, since Cain killed him.'
-Seth also had a son, and he named him Enosh.
-At that time men began to call on the name of the Lord.
+Adam again had sexual relations with his wife, and she gave birth to a son whom she named Shet, "For God has granted me another seed in place of Hevel, since Kayin killed him."
+To Shet too was born a son, whom he called Enosh.
+That is when people began to call on the name of ADONAI.

 God gave Adam and Eve a third son named Shet (Seth) and his name means "granted".
 He had a son (Adam and Eve's grandson) who he named Enosh which means "man" or "mankind".
 And so begins the population of God's creation and men acknowledged God the Creator.